 - On the other hand, as promised by the current pandit of getting-them-to-go-to-bloody-sleep Tracy Hogg, shush-pat works.
 You have to do it for at least twenty minutes and it helps if you do so in a dark room because otherwise she keeps her eyes wide open to take in how amazing everything is.
+(NB that last sentence pertains to our baby daughter, not Tracy Hogg, who has apparently shush-patted herself onto another plane of existence.)
 Reducing stimulation is also a good way for me to calm down.
 One exhausted 4am looking into her eyes I had the paranoid (but not irrational) sensation of looking at myself, and a feeling that our souls were locked into a battle of eternal wakefulness.

 - It’s not clear whether it’s an urban myth, but I’m happy to go along with the internet fairy tale that Dutch babies sleep more.
 It reflects a no-nonsenseness that I associate with that hedonistically austere people, and which I admire in preference to silly speculation about what hour Madame might like to be served breakfast.
 A newborn baby doesn’t have habits or tastes.
 Without wanting to sound like Dr. Moreau, she’s a blank slate on which we can inscribe our own preferred behaviours.
 As to her current level of intelligence, I’ve not been able to find out much.
 I’ve read in several places that a two-year-old baby apparently has the same cognitive sophistication as an adult chimpanzee.
 With regard to newborns, researchers tend to be coyer.
 Maybe a lot of them have newborn kids and it’s just too depressing to report that their mental prowess lies somewhere between that of a large peanut and a small hamster.
 At least we can take comfort in the idea that even if our child never learns to read and write, she could still aspire to high political office, as long as she has a sex change and dyes her skin bright orange, that is.